Research

 Research Focus

-Our research primarily utilizes social networks, cultural models, and structural vulnerability as key approaches.
-We focus on broadening access to institutional resources like healthcare and education, particularly to vulnerable groups.
+Our research primarily utilizes social networks, cultural models, and structural vulnerability as key approaches in healthcare and education.

 Upcoming Projects